snowplow/documentation/docs/collecting-data/collecting-from-own-applications/python-tracker/previous_versions/python-v0-15/emitters/index.md

 :::
 - `event_store`

 The event store is used to store an event queue with events scheduled to be sent.
-Events are added to the event store when they are tracked and removed when they are successfuly emitted or when emitting fails without any scheduled retries.
+Events are added to the event store when they are tracked and removed when they are successfully emitted or when emitting fails without any scheduled retries.
 The default is an InMemoryEventStore object with a buffer_capacity of 10,000 events.

 :::note New in v0.15.0